Privacy and Data Protection Policy

 Communicating with you

 If you have provided us with your postal address we may send you direct mail, including The Grey Matters newsletter, which will include updates on our work - the research we're funding, the information and support services we offer and our early diagnosis work.
 We may also contact you about fundraising, campaigning, events and trading.
 We do not ask for consent to write or call you about these things, because, as a charity, each of these activities is fundamental to how we work, so we have a legitimate interest to contact you.
-However, you have the option to opt-out of receiving marketing communications by post or phone at any time by contacting our Supporter Services team by writing to us at our Head Office address, emailing firstname.lastname@example.org or calling us on 01252 237792.
+However, you have the option to opt-out of receiving marketing communications by post or phone at any time by contacting our Central Operations team by writing to us at our Head Office address, emailing firstname.lastname@example.org or calling us on 01252 237792.

 We will only send you marketing communications by email if you have consented to receive these.
 You can unsubscribe at any time by clicking on the unsubscribe link in our marketing emails.
 Our mass email service allows us to track who has opened our e-newsletter and what links have been clicked on.
 This allows us to monitor what information is most useful to improve our content and information in future.